Thrackle: Known bounds

-improves the bound to (1 + ε)n or disproves the conjecture.
-The current record is due to Xu (2021), who proved a bound of 1.393n.
+improves the bound to $(1+\varepsilon)n$ or disproves the thrackle conjecture.

 If the conjecture is false, a minimal counterexample would have the form of two even cycles sharing a vertex.
 Therefore, to prove the conjecture, it would suffice to prove that graphs of this type cannot be drawn as thrackles.

 Generalized thrackles

 A significant relaxation of the standard thrackle definition is the generalized thrackle.
 In a generalized thrackle drawing, any pair of edges is required to intersect an odd number of times.
 These intersections can be either at a shared vertex or at a proper crossing point.
 This contrasts with a strict thrackle, where every pair of edges must meet exactly once.
 Consequently, every thrackle is also a generalized thrackle, but the reverse is not true.
-A notable example is the 4-cycle (C4), which cannot be drawn as a thrackle but can be drawn as a generalized thrackle.
+A notable example is the four-vertex cycle $C_4$, which cannot be drawn as a thrackle but can be drawn as a generalized thrackle.

 The properties of generalized thrackles differ significantly from those conjectured for standard thrackles.
-While Conway's conjecture posits that a thrackle on n vertices can have at most n edges, generalized thrackles can be denser.
-For a graph with n vertices and m edges, the upper bound for the number of edges in a generalized thrackle is m ≤ 2n - 2.
+While Conway's conjecture posits that a thrackle on $n$ vertices can have at most $n$ edges, generalized thrackles can be denser.
+Using the convention that $n$ represents the number of vertices and $m$ the number of edges in a graph, the upper bound for the number of edges in a generalized thrackle is $m\le 2n-2$.
 A key result in this area is that a bipartite graph can be drawn as a generalized thrackle if and only if it is planar.
 For non-bipartite graphs, the ability to be drawn as a generalized thrackle is related to the concept of a parity embedding on a non-orientable surface.

 A related but slightly different relaxation is the quasi-thrackle.
 A quasi-thrackle is a type of generalized thrackle with an additional constraint: while non-adjacent edges can cross an odd number of times, edges that share a vertex are only allowed to intersect at that common vertex and nowhere else.
 This makes the definition of a quasi-thrackle stricter than that of a generalized thrackle, but still more relaxed than a standard thrackle.
-The maximum number of edges in a quasi-thrackle with n vertices has been established to be 3/2(n - 1), a bound that is known to be the best possible for an infinite number of values of n.
+The maximum number of edges in a quasi-thrackle with $n$ vertices has been established to be $\tfrac32(n-1)$, a bound that is known to be the best possible for an infinite number of values of $n$.